On Strong Diameter Padded Decompositions: Applications

 \subsection{Approximation for Unique Games on Minor Free Graphs}

-In the \emph{Unique Games} problem we are give a graph $G=(V,E)$, an integer $k\ge 1$ and a set of permutations $\Pi=\{\pi_{uv}\}_{uv\in E}$ on $[k]$ satisfying $\pi_{uv}=\pi_{vu}^{-1}$.
+In the \emph{Unique Games} problem we are give a graph $G=(V,E)$, an integer $k\ge 1$ and a set of permutations $\Pi=\{\pi_{uv}\}_{uv\in E}$ on $[k]$ satisfying $\pi_{uv}=\pi_{vu}^{-1}$ (each permutation $\pi_{uv}$ is a bijection from $[k]$ to $[k]$).
 Given an assignment $x:V\rightarrow[k]$, the edge $uv\in E$ is satisfied if $\pi_{uv}(x(u))=x(v)$.
 The problem is to find an assignment that maximizes the number of satisfied edges.
 The Unique Games Conjecture of Khot \cite{Kho02} postulates that it is NP-hard to distinguish whether a given instance of unique games is almost satisfiable or almost unsatisfiable.
 The unique games conjecture was thoroughly studied.
 The conjecture has numerous implications.

-Alev and Lau \cite{AL17} studied a special case of the unique games problem, where the graph $G$ is $K_r$ free.
+Alev and Lau \cite{AL17} studied a special case of the unique games problem, where the graph $G$ is $K_r$ minor free.
 Given an instance $(G,\Pi)$ where the optimal assignment violates $\eps$-fraction of the edge constrains, Alev and Lau used an LP-based approach to efficiently find an assignment that violates at most $O(\sqrt{\eps}\cdot r)$-fraction.
-Specifically, in the rounding step of their LP, they used strong diameter separating decompositions with parameter $O(r^2)$.
-Using instead our decompositions from \Cref{cor:separating} with parameter $O(r)$ we obtain a quadratic improvement in the dependence on $r$.
+Specifically, in the rounding step of their LP, they used strong diameter probabilistic decompositions with parameter $O(r^2)$.
+Using instead our decompositions from \Cref{cor:probabilistic} with parameter $O(r)$ we obtain a quadratic improvement in the dependence on $r$.

-\begin{theorem} Consider an instance $(G,\Pi)$ of the unique games problem, where the graph $G$ is $K_r$ free.
+\begin{theorem} Consider an instance $(G,\Pi)$ of the unique games problem, where the graph $G$ is $K_r$ minor free.
 Suppose that the optimal assignment violates at most an $\eps$-fraction of the edge constrains.
 There is an efficient algorithm that find an assignment that violates at most an $O(\sqrt{\eps\cdot r})$-fraction. \end{theorem}